scotchfield/rl.js/tutorial/tutorial-4.md

-# Tutorial 4 (Walls and Objects)
+# Tutorial 4 (Walls and Terrain)
 ## Introduction

 Our player can move around the canvas in response to keydown events.
-Now, let's add some walls and objects to the world to interact with.
+Now, let's add some walls and terrain to the world to interact with.
 We'll collide with walls, preventing us from moving past them, and we'll add some terrain and other features that can be walked over.

 ## Want to skip all this and just see the source?